saurabhaga/tutorials/pages/sb-config-server.md

 - Open main class and add `@EnableConfigServer` annotation.
 - Run the main program.
 Application will run on 8081 as we configured it in application.properties

+### Note:  Support for password authentication was removed on August 13, 2021.
+Please use a personal access token instead.
+So we need to get the personal token and use it in spring.cloud.config.server.git.password property.
+In order to get the personal token,
+ a) login in your gitHub folow this path: Settings > Developer settings > Personal access tokens > Generate new token

+ b)  Now set a long time to expiration token, check the "repo" to allow access repository with this token, and Generate token.
 ### Verification
 - We can check that server is up and can see the files using
 - http://localhost:8081/person-service/dev/master